Deep reinforcement learning for the control of conjugate heat transfer with application to workpiece cooling: Control of forced convection in 2-D open cavity

 \subsection{Control}

-The quantity being optimized is the distribution of the injectors center positions $x_{k\in\{1\dots n_j\}}$, each of which is forced to sit in an interval $[x_{k}^-;x_{k}^+]$ whose edge values are determined beforehand of recomputed on the fly (depending on the control strategy), and bounded according to \bal |x_k^\pm|\leq x_m\,, \eal where we set $x_m=2H-0.75e_i$ to avoid numerical issues at the upper cavity edges.
+The quantity being optimized is the distribution of the injectors center positions $x_{k\in\{1\dots n_j\}}$. {Several control strategies are assessed in the following, whose ability to manage increasing design complexity translates into less constrained operation when it comes to optimizing a practically meaningful device.
+In practice, each injector} is forced to sit in an interval $[x_{k}^-;x_{k}^+]$ whose edge values are determined beforehand of recomputed on the fly (depending on the control strategy), and bounded according to \bal |x_k^\pm|\leq x_m\,, \eal where we set $x_m=2H-0.75e_i$ to avoid numerical issues at the upper cavity edges.
 The network action output therefore consists of $n_j$ values $\hat{x}\in[-1;1]$, mapped into the actual positions according to \bal x_k=\frac{x_{k}^+(\hat{x}_k+1)-x_{k}^-(\hat{x}_k-1)}{2}\,. \eal

-In order to compute the reward passed to the DRL, we distribute uniformly $15$ probes in the solid domain, into $n_x=5$ columns and $n_y=3$ rows with resolutions $\Delta x=0.09$ and $\Delta y=0.075$, respectively; see figure \ref{fig:images/forced2d_conf}(b).
+In order to compute the reward passed to the DRL, we distribute uniformly $15$ probes in the solid domain, into $n_x=5$ columns and $n_y=3$ rows with resolutions $\Delta x=0.09$ and $\Delta y=0.075$, respectively; see figure \ref{fig:forced2d_conf}(b).
 Selected tests have been carried out to check that the outcome of the learning process does not change using $n_y=5$ rows of $n_x=5$ probes (not shown here).
 The magnitude of the tangential heat flux is estimated by averaging the norm of the temperature gradient over all columns and rows, i.e., $i$-th column (resp. the $j$-th row) as \bal \langle ||\nabla_{\|}T||\rangle_{i}=&\frac{2}{n_y-1}|\sum_{j\neq 0}\text{sgn}(j)||\nabla T||_{ij}|\,,\quad\quad\langle ||\nabla_{\|}T||\rangle_{j}=&\frac{2}{n_x-1}|\sum_{i\neq 0}\text{sgn}(i)||\nabla T||_{ij}|\,, \eal where subscripts $i$, $j$ and $ij$ denote quantities evaluated at $x=i\Delta x$, $y=j\Delta y$ and $(x,y)=(i\Delta x,j\Delta y)$, respectively, and symmetrical numbering is used for the center probe to sit at the intersection of the zero-th column and row.
 The numerical reward $r_t=-\langle ||\nabla_{\|}T||\rangle$ fed to the DRL agent deduces ultimately by averaging over all rows and columns, to give \bal \langle ||\nabla_{\|}T||\rangle=\frac{1}{n_x+n_y}\sum_{i,j}\langle ||\nabla_{\|}T||\rangle_{i}+\langle ||\nabla_{\|}T||\rangle_{j}\,, \eal which especially yields $r_t=0$ for a perfectly homogeneous cooling.

 All results reported in the following are for $n_j=3$ injectors.
 The agent is a fully-connected network with two hidden layers, each holding 2 neurons.
 The resolution process uses 8 environments and 2 steps mini-batches to update the network for 32 epochs, with learning rate set to $5\times 10^{-3}$, and PPO loss clipping range to $\epsilon= 0.3$.